-- To review important aspects of the neonatal hemostatic system and their impact on the pathophysiology, diagnosis and treatment of neonatal thromboembolic events;
+- Review important aspects of the neonatal hemostatic system and their impact on the pathophysiology, diagnosis and treatment of neonatal thromboembolic events;

-- To discuss diagnosis and management of common neonatal thromboembolic events; and
+- Discuss diagnosis and management of common neonatal thromboembolic events; and

-- To review the role of pediatric multi-disciplinary anticoagulation consult services with focus on Advanced Practice Nurse Practitioner-managed service model.
+- Review the role of pediatric multi-disciplinary anticoagulation consult services with focus on Advanced Practice Nurse Practitioner-managed service model.

 Essentials of Mentorship

-Moderators: Lindsay Frazier, MD ScM, Associate Professor, Dana Farber/Boston Children's Cancer and Blood Disorders Center; Jennifer Kesselheim, MD MPH Assistant Professor, Dana Farber/Boston Children’s Cancer and Blood Disorders Center
+Moderators: Lindsay Frazier, MD ScM, Associate Professor, Dana Farber/Boston Children's Cancer and Blood Disorders Center; Jennifer Kesselheim, MD MEd, Assistant Professor, Dana Farber/Boston Children’s Cancer and Blood Disorders Center

 Speaker: Christine Pfund PhD.
 Associate Scientist, University of Wisconsin-Madison